 Investment transactions are accounted for on a trade-date basis.
-Realized gains and losses from investment transactions are recorded on an identified cost basis.
+Realized gains and losses from investment transactions are recorded on an identified-cost basis.
 Interest income and expenses are accrued daily.
 Distributions to shareholders are recorded on the ex-dividend date.
 Distributions of net investment income, if any, are declared daily and paid monthly.
 Amortization/accretion of premium and discount is included in investment income.
 Investment income, realized gains and losses, and certain fund-level expenses are allocated to each class based on relative average daily net assets, except that select classes will bear certain expenses unique to those classes.
 Dividends are declared separately for each class.
 No class has preferential dividend rights; differences in per share dividend rates are generally due to differences in separate class expenses.
-The detail of the total fund expense waivers, reimbursement and reduction of \$16,427,829 is disclosed in this Note 2, Note 5 and Note 6.
+The detail of the total fund expense waivers and reimbursement of \$183,702,024 is disclosed in various locations in this Note 2 and Note 5.